Loading

 • Selected Accounting Standards Updates (ASUs)

-• The New Allowance for Credit Losses ASU 2016-13 Financial Instruments
+• The New Allowance for Credit Losses ASU 2016-13- Financial Instruments

-• Current Developments- Accounting and Financial Reporting
+• Current Developments - Accounting and Financial Reporting

 • The Lease Standard Post-Implementation Issues

-• GAAP for Selected Income Tax Issues
+• GAAP and Financial Reporting for Selected Income Tax Issues Including Changes Made by the OBBBA

 • Compilation and Review Update and Review

 • SAS Nos.
-146-149: Recently Issued Auditing Standards
+146-149 - Recently Issued Auditing Standards

 • Auditing Developments